happner/happn-protocol/doc/recommendations.md

 - on set and subsequent emit, skip emitting to the originator of the set event?
 - on detachment from event (off) we must also only pass in what is necessary
 - on get, why do we need the sessionid?
+- client to pass protocol up to server, this is so that we can perform optimsiations in a backwards compatible way